HigherLightStudios/directors-craft/README.md

 # EditorsCraft
-A mod packed with useful tools for directing in Minecraft.
+A mod packed with useful tools for making films in Minecraft.
 # Scope
-**We aim to achieve the following:**
-- A system that is easily understandable by new and advanced users.
+- A system that is easily modifiable by developers.
-- A GUI that displays visual simplicity, but also serves as an entry point to the advanced back-end of the mod.
+- A GUI used for simple actions that also serves as an entry point to more advanced techniques.
-- Give all players the best experience for directing in Minecraft as possible.
+- Give everyone the best experience possible for making films in Minecraft.
 # FAQ
 ## Is this an updated version of Custom NPCs?
 Not entirely.
 It's a reworked mod that deems useful for Minecrafters who want to make cinematic creations.